Inside MINDS, Frame’s first event for top creatives and industry leaders

 MVRDV’s Fokke Moerel looked back before looking forward, revisiting the firm’s Lloyd Hotel in Amsterdam.
 Revolutionary at the time, it staged a series of creative interventions – more art installations than standard hotel rooms – and challenged the system by covering one to five stars under a single roof.
 Moerel also discussed the potential of hospitality to parasitically invade everything – even a parking garage in the city.

-The second night Foscarini president Carlo Urbinato explained the crucial role of lighting in any space, but especially in today’s hospitality interiors.
+The second night Foscarini president Carlo Urbinati explained the crucial role of lighting in any space, but especially in today’s hospitality interiors.
 Not only can light create an ambience, an atmosphere, he said, but even more importantly, it can give today’s global travellers a sense of place.

 Lyndon Neri, co-founder of Neri & Hu Design and Research Office, captivated the audience with a provocative lecture that promoted reflective nostalgia.
 Half preaching, half rapping, Neri made clear that unlike restorative nostalgia – which seeks to reinstate the past – reflective nostalgia celebrates emotions related to yesteryear without literally wanting to return to it.
 His speech sparked much discussion, aimed at discovering when Neri’s advocated approach in fact results in kitsch.